AdityaShenoy2302/AdityaShenoy2302/README.md

 # Hi there! 👋 I'm [Aditya Shenoy]

 Computer Science undergraduate with hands-on experience building GenAI and backend systems.
 Worked on production-grade RAG pipelines using LLMs (LLaMA 3 via AWS Bedrock), FAISS, and Hugging Face embeddings, along with scalable REST APIs in Node.js and Flask.
-Strong foundation in software engineering, system design, and applied machine learning, with interests in GenAI, backend development, and real-world AI deployment.
+Proficient in software development, system design, and applied machine learning, with interests in ML/GenAI, backend development, and problem solving.

 ## 🛠️ Technical Skills